Stop! Your Lease Extension in Waterhouses Could Be FREE

 An extended lease is almost the same value as a freehold

-Leasehold residencies in Waterhouses with over 100 years left on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your property.
-In such circumstances there is often little to be gained by purchasing the freehold unless savings on ground rent and service charges merit it.
+Leasehold residencies in Waterhouses with in excess of one hundred years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your home.
+In such situations there is often little to be gained by buying the freehold unless savings on ground rent and service charges justify it.

 Lender Requirement